jamesbehr/stowaway/README.md

 ## Differences to GNU Stow
 - Zero dependencies, just download and run the binary
 - Keeps track of which symlinks have been created
+- Scriptable hooks to run before or after a package is installed

 ## Installation
 You can install it with `go install`.